Phuket Vegetarian Festival 2014 Schedule

 Below - Kathu Shrine Piercing and Firecrackers - Phuket Vegetarian Festival

 The last full day of the vegetarian festival.
-There is a street procession for Sui Boon Tong shrine in the morning, then events such as firewalking at Kathu shrine in the afternoon - I went in 2010 - too crowded!
+There is a street procession for Sui Boon Tong shrine in town early in the morning, then events such as firewalking at Kathu shrine in the afternoon - I went in 2010 - too crowded!
 I did take some photos, but the firewalking seems to draw big crowds.
 Maybe I'll try again this year at one of the shrines.
 Maybe come with a stepladder to shoot photos over everyone's heads!
-Or a GoPro camera on a stick!
+Or a GoPro camera on a stick might work!

-In the evening/night of the last day (13th) there is a huge procession around Phuket Town, with people carrying statues of the gods to Sapan Hin.
+And then in the evening/night of the last day (2nd) there is a huge procession around Phuket Town, with people carrying statues of the gods to Sapan Hin.
 Millions of firecrackers and fireworks.
 It looks absolutely mad.
 I have seen it on TV - it's always live on TV in Phuket.
 I am not sure if I wish to attend and will almost certainly not take a camera, there will be so much smoke and dust and so many firecrackers, also I hear it's advisable to wear something more than flip flops or you'll get burnt feet!
 Need to wear a cloth over your face too, to avoid too much smoke inhalation!
+And earplugs.
 A friend had a firecracker land in his pocket and melt his iPod!

 What we did do in 2011 on the last night was visit Kathu shrine for the "Bridge Crossing for Purification" - an evening I enjoyed very much.
 Everyone in white, lots of smiles, no blood, seemed like the whole village was there!